 - Demonstrate your ability to settle into the job faster and perform better than other candidates.

-Choose strengths that you can demonstrate using any (or all) of the four A’s.
-Take your industry into account and do your research to see what traits or skill areas are essential to success on the job, then base your answers around these.
+Choose strengths that you can illustrate using any (or all) of the four A’s.
+Take your industry into account and do your research to see what traits or skill areas are essential to success on the job.
+Base your answer around these key qualifications.

 Common Mistakes in Talking About Strengths